Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 were then further popularized in 2005 by an analyst at a consulting firm called Meta Group.

-Big data doesn't equate to any specific amount of data, big data deployments often involve terabytes, petabytes or even in some cases exabytes of data that is created and collected over time.
+Big Data doesn't equate to any specific amount of data, Big Data deployments often involve terabytes, petabytes or even in some cases exabytes of data that is created and collected over time.
 (Botelho, 2020).

-### Why is big data important?
+### Why is Big Data important?

-Big data importance lies in the fact of how a company utilizes the gathered data.
+Big Data importance lies in the fact of how a company utilizes the gathered data.
 Every company uses its gathered data in its own way, the more a company can gather its data the more the company can grow.

-Big data provides valuable insights into customers that companies can use to refine their marketing, advertising, and promotions by doing this they can increase customer engagement and conversion rates.
+Big Data provides valuable insights into customers that companies can use to refine their marketing, advertising, and promotions by doing this they can increase customer engagement and conversion rates.
 (TechVidan, 2022)

-Big data is huge in the medical industry, medical researchers can identify disease signs and risk factors, this can help the doctors diagnose illnesses and medical conditions in patients.
+Big Data is huge in the medical industry, medical researchers can identify disease signs and risk factors, this can help the doctors diagnose illnesses and medical conditions in patients.
 A combination of data from electronic health records and the web can give healthcare